chrismessina/panelCopilot/README.md

    - The side panel UI displays the history entries with expandable headings.
    - Provides a "Clear History" button to reset the stored history.

+6. **AI Opinions**:
+   - A call is done to transformers.js gpt2 to generate an opinion on the page

 ## Installation and Setup

 1. **Clone the Repository**